 Realizing that this takes away from your summer vacation, students receive a stipend, currently $4,300, and are reimbursed for their travel expenses.
 In addition, one family member is flown out to NYC for the final presentations and accommodated at a high-end hotel in New York City.

 Over 100 applicants compete for the 15 coveted positions in each Gateways class.
 Applicants should have a strong and readily apparent communicable desire to pursue the combined MD-PhD degree.
 This is NOT an appropriate summer program for students who wish to eventually pursue a MD or MPH degree.
 Previous research experience is encouraged, but not required.
-Applicants should submit a completed application (including a personal statement), two strong letters of recommendation from faculty members who can attest to your research experience and potential as well as a copy of your SAT scores and proof of citizenship.
+Applicants should submit all materials as required by the Leadership Alliance Summer Research Early Identification Program (SR-EIP) Online Application here.
 Completion of a college level calculus class is strongly encouraged.
 A minimum GPA of 3.0 is strongly suggested.